Lolly Allen: Storylines

 Louise is born on the same day as Zac Willis (Jay Callahan).
 Their respective mothers Cheryl and Gaby (Rachel Blakely) want to name them both Shannon but decide to call the children by their middle names.
 When Lolly is two, she runs into the road and Cheryl is hit by an oncoming car trying to save her and is killed as a result, leaving Lou to bring her up alone.
 When Michelle Scully (Kate Keltie) babysits Lolly, she leaves her unattended to enjoy the street's Millennium celebrations.
 Lolly discovers some matches and leftover fireworks and sets the house on fire.
 Drew Kirk (Dan Paris) risks his life to save her.
 Lolly causes more drama when she falls into the pool at Number 30 and nearly drowns.
 She is then saved by Darcy Tyler (Mark Raffety).
 Lou receives a letter from John Allen telling him of his affair with Cheryl, resulting in Lolly's conception.
 Lou agrees to do a paternity test and the result is negative.
 Lou then surrenders custody to the Allens and Lolly leaves, but they keep in touch.

-Lolly returns to Erinsborough to see Lou in 2007, now fifteen years old, and begins stealing and lying as a way to get attention.
+Lolly returns to Erinsborough to see Lou in six years later, now fifteen years old, and begins stealing and lying as a way to get attention.
 She reveals her stepmother, John's wife, Sandy, has been physically abusing her.
 When Lou finds out, he throws Sandy out of his house, threatening to tell the police about the abuse.
 It is later mentioned that John and Sandy are separating.
 Lolly develops feelings for Ringo Brown, who is dating Rachel Kinski (Caitlin Stasey), was unaware, and comes to think of Lolly like a sister.

 Lolly dates Rachel's brother Zeke (Matthew Werkmeister).
 However, soon after this she begins missing her siblings, and confides in Bree Timmins (Sianoa Smit-McPhee) that she wants to leave Ramsay Street to go back to her biological family.
 Lou and Zeke both realise Lolly's feelings, but try to keep her in Erinsborough by using emotional blackmail.
 However, both Bree and Harold Bishop (Ian Smith) makes them see sense, and Lou buys himself and Lolly two plane tickets to Moscow to visit Lou's girlfriend, Mishka Schneiderova (Deborah Kennedy), before Lolly returns to her other family in Adelaide.
-In 2013, Lauren Carpenter (Kate Kendall) invites Lolly to Erinsborough to help celebrate Lou's 70th birthday.
+Six years later, Lauren Carpenter (Kate Kendall) invites Lolly to Erinsborough to help celebrate Lou's 70th birthday.